exdx/dcp/README.md

 try issuing the following command:

 ```
-$ dcp tyslaton/sample-catalog:v0.0.4 -p configs
+$ dcp tyslaton/sample-catalog:v0.0.4 -c configs
 ```

-This command will copy the `configs` directory (specified via the `-p` flag) from the image to the current directory.
+This command will copy the `configs` directory (specified via the `c` flag) from the image to the current directory.

 For further configuration, lets try:

 ```
-$ dcp tyslaton/sample-catalog:v0.0.4 -d output -p configs
+$ dcp tyslaton/sample-catalog:v0.0.4 -d output -c configs
 ```

 This command pulls down the requested image, only extracting